 In Canada, much of the focus for investment opportunities in mining-friendly jurisdictions has been on Quebec, Ontario, the Yukon and BC.

 However, it’s important for investors to understand that viable exploration opportunities are available in Atlantic Canada, particularly Nova Scotia, which has a long mining history dating back to Canada’s first gold rush in 1861 — more than 30 years before the Yukon.
-Since then, the province has produced some 1.1 million ounces, with historic gold-mining grades ranging upwards of 10 g/t.
+Since then and 1976, the province produced some 1.1 million ounces, with historic gold-mining grades ranging upwards of 10 g/t.

 Nova Scotia is home to many past-producing mining camps left relatively untouched by modern exploration techniques, all surrounded by well-established infrastructure.
 In fact, the small province hosts a gold inventory, according to existing resource estimates, of more than 1.8 million ounces in the measured and indicated category, with an additional 2.5 million ounces inferred.